benholland1024/pulse-manager-tutorial/README.md

 <h2 id="supplies">2.
 The cardiovascular model</h2>
 <h3 id="print-the-heart"> 2.1.
 Print the heart + case</h3>

+The heart structure must have the following traits:
+ - It should be flexible, so it can be compressed to simulate systole.
+ - It should have two openings, which can make watertight connections with the tubing.
+Barbs were used for this.
+Our tubing was 1.25" in O.D.
+ - Optionally, it may have a smaller opening to accomodate the endoscopic camera.
+This also must be watertight when the camera is inserted.
+ - It should have a volume that approximates the volume of the left ventricle at diastole (~100mL).
+The volume of a cone was used to roughly estimate this.

+The flexible heart structure was modeled in Solidworks.
+The model is available [here]().
+The steps to create the model were:
+ 1. Sketch a cross section of half the heart structure wall (excluding the openings) with the desired volume.
+ 2. Use the "revolve boss/base" tool around the y axis.
+ 3. Create a new reference plane from the "Top" plane, near where the holes will be made.
+ 4. Create another reference plane rotated about 30deg, which will be the angle of the holes.
+ 5. Sketch the outer diameter of the holes, I used 37.55mm.
+Extrude boss/base that sketch so it sticks out about 20mm.
+ 6. Sketch the inner diamter of the holes, 32.25mm (.5mm bigger than 1.25").
+Make an extruded cut to create the holes.
+ 7. Create a plane perpendicular to the one last created.
+ 8. Switch the view to "hidden lines visible" and sketch a cross section of one of the barbs, which should be 0.5mm by 4mm.
+ 9. Create a different sketch on the same plane, and draw a line through the center of the cylinder.
+ 10. Revolve the barb around the center line to create one barb.
+ 11. Use linear pattern to create 3 more barbs, evenly spaced.
+ 12. Repeat steps 4-11 to create a second hole (or use the "mirror pattern" tool).

 <h3 id="compliance-chamber"> 2.2.
 Assemble compliance chamber</h3>
 <h3 id="tubing-and-sensors"> 2.3.
 Assemble tubing and sensors</h3>